 Muffled Hearing feels like you have “cotton in your ears” and we bring to you its most common causes.
-Depending on the reason for muffled hearing, the effect can happen over time or change instantly.
-It may also occur in one ear or both ears.
+Depending on the reason for muffled hearing, the effect can happen over time or instantly.
+It can also occur in one ear or both ears.

 The most common reason for muffled hearing is a conductive hearing loss that can be caused by a variety of factors or medical conditions, including a build up of ear wax and ear infections.

 In most cases, it is very treatable and doesn't lead to permanent hearing damage.
 In order for the latter to not occur, the exact reason for the hearing loss should be determined and sufficient measures should be taken so that further or permanent hearing damage is avoided.
 Alternatively, if you believe you have muffled hearing, try our free online hearing test.